 Table Of Interest

-Today, you and I will quickly talk about the topic tilted “Chatham House Robert Bosch Stiftung Academy Fellowship 2019/2020 for Africans”
+Today, you and I will quickly talk about the topic titled “Chatham House Robert Bosch Stiftung Academy Fellowship 2020/2021 for Africans”

 Chatham House is pleased to invite applications for the Robert Bosch Stiftung Academy Fellowship (Central & Eastern Europe and Africa) in the Queen Elizabeth II Academy for Leadership in International Affairs.

 Academy fellowships provide emerging leaders at the mid-point of their careers with the opportunity to develop their skills and knowledge, publish, speak at events, expand their personal networks, and further develop an understanding of critical issues in international affairs, which will enable them to contribute to positive change in their home countries and broader region.